Green Fund Projects

 Electric Vehicle Pilot | Housing | Fall 2024 | $5,000

-Students are working with Housing to purchase an electric vehicle and gather feedback and best practices to support the electrification of campus vehicles.
+Students worked with Housing to purchase an electric vehicle and gather feedback and best practices to support the electrification of campus vehicles.

 Outdoor Classroom Shade Structure | Allen Centennial Gardens | Fall 2024 | $1,800